 Whether we start it in Portugal or in Spain, the pilgrim will feel “at home”, as you will notice the kindness of its people and the desire to help in whatever is necessary.

-If you are going to make your first Camino and you want to have a first contact with the route, not having much time, there is a great majority of pilgrims who, ending in Santiago de Compostela, begin their journey in Tui (Last 100 Kms of the Portuguese Way) o Baiona.
+If you are going to do your first Camino with any of the organizing agencies of the Camino de Santiago, and you want to have a first contact with the route, not having much time, there is a great majority of pilgrims who finish in Santiago de Compostela, start their journey in Tui (Last 100 Kms of the Portuguese Way) o Baiona.
 In these initiatory Paths, their duration is approximately one week.

 After a first experience, it is very likely that the Camino will "hook you" as well as thousands and thousands of people from all over the world who, year after year, are waiting for the date to return, since it is already part of their way of life.